Forest managers plan and direct the planting, growth, harvesting and protection of forests for wood production.

 Forest managers need to have:

-- knowledge of forest fire prevention and safety methods
+- knowledge of forestry operations, including things like forest fire prevention

 - usually work regular business hours, but may have to work additional hours sometimes